 Top 10 Best Phantoms in Phantom of the Opera

-I've only been able to watch Ramin Karimloo on DVD and you tube, but I have to agree that he is the best Phantom out there, toppling even Michael Crawford.
-Crawford gives a classical, stylized performance, while Ramin definitely delivers the emotion, which coupled with an amazing voice, really makes you believe he IS the Phantom.
-Perhaps too, I am speculating that Ramin's success is partly due to the fact that he is the only performer compared to the others who has aspired to be the Phantom since childhood.
-I read that he skipped school and saw the Phantom at age 12, and life changed ever since.
-Gerard Butler delivers a brave, anguished performance, however his voice simply pales in comparison to Ramin.
+I've only been able to watch Ramin Karimloo on DVD and YouTube, but I have to agree that he is the best Phantom out there, toppling even Michael Crawford.
+Crawford gives a classical, stylized performance, while Ramin definitely delivers the emotion, which, coupled with an amazing voice, really makes you believe he IS the Phantom.
+Perhaps, too, I am speculating that Ramin's success is partly due to the fact that he is the only performer compared to the others who has aspired to be the Phantom since childhood.
+I read that he skipped school to see the Phantom at age 12, and life changed ever since.
+Gerard Butler delivers a brave, anguished performance.
+However, his voice simply pales in comparison to Ramin.

 Though I think nobody beats Ramin Karimloo, I think that John Owen Jones is my second favorite.
-Never seen him do the whole thing, but I have watched clips.
+I've never seen him do the whole thing, but I have watched clips.